 In the Rider-Waite deck, the Emperor is represented by an enthroned man, enclosed in a red robe and wearing a crown.
 These indications of authority are supported by his definitive stance and long white beard, representative of his wisdom.

-Yet underneath the red robe we see glimpses of knight’s armor, suggesting that not only does he have the authority to rule over the world, depicted by an orb in his left hand, but he also is ready to defend and protect the stability of his kingdom.
+Yet underneath the red robe, we see glimpses of the knight’s armor, suggesting that not only does he have the authority to rule over the world, depicted by an orb in his left hand, but he also is ready to defend and protect the stability of his kingdom.

 Throughout this article, we’ll be able to explore what the Emperor card, both upright and reversed, can mean in different circumstances.